Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers

 DiTs are computationally expensive, especially when generating high-resolution images, as the cost of self-attention grows quadratically with the number of spatial tokens.
 To mitigate these bottlenecks, recent research has proposed various inference-time acceleration techniques, which can be broadly categorized into model compression, temporal acceleration, and spatial acceleration methods.

 \paragraph{Model compression.} Model compression techniques aim to reduce model size or computational complexity without retraining from scratch.
-Common approaches include quantization~\cite{shang2023post, li2024svdqunat, chen2024q, deng2025vq4dit}, distillation~\cite{li2023snapfusion, feng2024relational, zhang2024distill}, and block pruning~\cite{fang2024tinyfusion,xie2025sana,ma2024learning,seo2025skrr}.
+Common approaches include quantization~\cite{shang2023post, li2024svdqunat, chen2024q}, distillation~\cite{li2023snapfusion, feng2024relational, zhang2024distill}, and block pruning~\cite{fang2024tinyfusion,xie2025sana,ma2024learning,seo2025skrr}.
 In particular, block pruning methods skip transformer blocks that contribute less during inference, improving efficiency.
 However, they often require a healing strategy, as quality degradation occurs without fine-tuning.

-\paragraph{Temporal acceleration.} Temporal acceleration aims to reduce computation by skipping certain layers or reusing cached features across timesteps.
-Caching-based approaches have been extended to DiTs by storing internal activations such as block outputs~\cite{deltadit,ma2024deepcache,zou2024accelerating} or attention maps~\cite{yuan2024ditfastattn}.
-Some works explore token-level pruning or selective execution~\cite{liu2025region}, or introduce learnable token routers that dynamically decide which tokens to recompute and which to reuse~\cite{you2024layer,lou2024token}. \paragraph{Spatial acceleration.} Spatial acceleration refers to the reduction of computation by processing the latent representation at lower spatial resolutions.
+\paragraph{Temporal acceleration.} Temporal acceleration aims to reduce computation by skipping layers or reusing cached features across timesteps.
+Caching-based approaches have been extended to DiTs by storing internal activations such as block outputs~\cite{deltadit,ma2024deepcache,zou2024accelerating, liu2025timestep} or attention maps~\cite{yuan2024ditfastattn}.
+Other strategies move beyond reuse, instead forecasting future features by modeling their temporal trajectory~\cite{liu2025reusing}.
+Some works explore token-level pruning or selective execution~\cite{liu2025region}, or introduce learnable token routers that dynamically decide which tokens to recompute and which to reuse~\cite{you2024layer,lou2024token}.

+\paragraph{Spatial acceleration.} Spatial acceleration refers to reducing computation by dynamically transitioning between latent resolutions.
+In DiTs, this is equivalent to adjusting the number of input patches (tokens).
 Recent studies~\cite{saharia2022photorealistic, ho2022cascaded, teng2023relay, jin2024pyramidal} have proposed cascaded diffusion frameworks that start from low-resolution and achieve high-resolution through upsampling during the denoising process.
-Spatial acceleration allows for a quadratic reduction in computational cost.
-However, these frameworks require training, which requires substantial resources.
+However, these frameworks require resource-intensive training.

-To the best of our knowledge, Bottleneck Sampling~\cite{tian2025training} was the sole existing training-free method for spatial acceleration.
-However, they suffer from artifacts caused by latent upsampling, highlighting the need for spatial acceleration methods that can mitigate such artifacts.
+To the best of our knowledge, Bottleneck Sampling~\cite{tian2025training} is the only existing training-free spatially accelerated image generation method.
+It achieves acceleration through two latent resolution changes via Lanczos resampling, but does not seem to correct for the skewed trajectory after upsampling, resulting in substantial artifacts.
+This highlights the need for a spatial acceleration method that can effectively mitigate such artifacts due to latent upsampling.